ILoveAGoodCrisp/Atlas/README.md

 Ctrl+Spacebar is the default shortcut to use intellisense.
 Once enabled you will be able to see a list autocomplete options each time you begin typing.
 Press Ctrl+Spacebar again to turn this function off.

 You can use your arrow keys to navigate the autocomplete options, if not already showing, you can press Ctrl+Spacebar again to see details of the function.
+After confirming the selection with tab or enter, you will see the function name along with its parameters.
+You can use tab to jump between parameters and type to overwrite them.

 Below is a breakdown of the snippet details.

 ![intellisense guide](https://user-images.githubusercontent.com/80323148/139600531-a1ffd041-1a76-4869-835f-515a06ed436a.png)